busathlab/mdlab/docs/namd_lab1.md

 run 25000
 ```

 For the equilibration phase, both CHARMM and NAMD are performing simulation with the NPT ensemble, hence the `DYNA VVER` command by CHARMM.
 Again, notice here that NAMD is essentially a list of variable definitions, and the `run` command at the end reads these.
 You can perform `run` as many times as you like without having to repeat code!
+Also, by specifying `outputName` in NAMD, all of your output files will have that pattern and be created automatically, which is significantly easier than CHARMM.

+### 2. Collective Variables Module